BNK3R-Boy/VMR_AutoBalancer/README.md

 how to coming soon...

-Mic mute/unmute = F13       // You don't have the F13 key or the chance to assign a key to F13?
+Mic mute/unmute = F13

+// Note: You don't have the F13 key or the chance to assign a key to F13?
 Use my F13 tool: https://github.com/BNK3R-Boy/F13